LeonCLi/dankolbman/content/posts/faceavg/clevertind.md

 ![Lots of girls]({attach}montage.png)

 Tinder is a simple dating app that has become quite popular, popular enough to attract bot accounts advertising purposes.
-Users of Tinder will be certainly be familiar with the bots that spam simple ads as well as those that semi-intellgently respond to conversation leading into a more convincing ad.
-After dealing with these bots myslf, I was intrigued by how I might go about making my own bot for entertainment purposes.
+Users of Tinder will be certainly be familiar with the bots that spam simple ads as well as those that semi-intelligently respond to conversation leading into a more convincing ad.
+After dealing with these bots myself, I was intrigued by how I might go about making my own bot for entertainment purposes.
 It turns out that it's actually relatively easy.
 The Tinder API only requires a Facebook authentication token of an account with an active Tinder app to retrieve a token for Tinder's API.
 After that, the Tinder